Jaideep1997/inspector-checker/README.md

 - Add support for container scanning and findings
 - Add colors to highlight (more) important information
 - Improve (internal) documentation
-- Add support for past years when specifying month
 - Tests